petrjanda/node-cqrs/examples/bank/readme.md

 _Commands_ are supposed to do some action on your aggregate.
 They should always be modeling the real world behavior.
 There is no CRUD!
 Who has ever seen delete action on the account?
 What is that supposed to do?
-Instead bank object would have .deposit(), .withdraw(), .transfer() are valid account operations.
+Instead .deposit(), .withdraw(), .transfer() are valid account operations.

 ```javascript
 Account.prototype.deposit = function(amount) {